w3c-social/social-vocab/README.md

 # Social Vocabulary
-Experiment with maintaining a living vocabulary for Social Web.
+Experiment with maintaining a documentation of living vocabulary for Social Web.
+Not intending to mint new URIs for terms, but instead reuse existing ones and document how one can use them all together by providing illustrated examples!

 Inspired by http://lov.okfn.org, http://schema.org and http://microformats.org

 ## Class